+the worst happens, you can't identify John -- he can't accuse you."
 "But you know me.
 What if you are caught?"

-Before Sara could answer there "as a rapid bleeping from the turned-off radio.
+Before Sara could answer there was a rapid bleeping from the turned-off radio.
 Four quick notes and no more.
 The effect was remarkable.
 She was on her feet in an instant, tearing the face-changer from his hand and running swiftly into the other room.
 "Take your jacket off, open your shirt," she called back over her shoulder.
-She returned in a fewmoments wearing a very transparent black gown trimmed with pink lace.
-There was a knock on the door.

-"Who is it?" she asked, calling through the thin paneling.
+She returned in a few moments wearing a very transparent black gown trimmed with "Who is it?" she asked, calling through the thin paneling.